tbensky/PrologScheduling/README.md

 easier than with a procedural language.
 Both are just parts of the actual Prolog code.

 I usually find specifying the data for a problem very enjoyable.
 I usually do this first, and it feels like I'm making fast progress in solving my problem.
 "Prolog is so fun and flexible" I often think.
 The pattern however, which will drive the search, feels much more difficult, and progress is usually very very slow.
+Even haltingly so.

 I think with Prolog, people get hung up on stating the pattern they are looking for in their data.
 They kind of expect Prolog to just "know" such things.